Gastroenteritis in dogs

 Prognosis

-Most cases of gastroenteritis clear up within a few days, but it’s important to monitor your dog’s recovery
+Many simple cases of gastroenteritis clear up within a few days with the proper treatment.
+But a small number of dogs will develop complications, so it’s important to monitor your dog’s recovery

 Always bring your dog to the vet if they’re not improving or show signs of getting worse.
 A vet can check for other problems using: